Fan vote now live at ESPN.com

 Highly regarded class includes five, five-star recruits and lots of DL and skill players

-Ohio State Overview: Cardale Jones took all the reps as the team’s No. 1 quarterback during the 2015 spring drills as he was the only one of the Big 3 – Braxton Miller and J.T.
-Barrett are the other two – who was healthy enough to do so … freshman Stephen Collier was his backup … Jones’ spring plan, according to coach Urban Meyer, was to “get a million reps” and to continue to improve because “with reps, he became a very functional player for us” … Meyer also referred to Jones as being “still raw” and “almost an older rookie” so the spring was his to learn and grow from … it will take quite an effort, though, for anyone to top what Jones did in his first three starts as a collegiate quarterback, leading the Buckeyes to a Big Ten championship game win over No. 13 Wisconsin, a Sugar Bowl win over No. 1-ranked Alabama in the College Football Playoff semifinals, and a CFB Playoff national championship game win over No. 2 Oregon … Jones is the first Ohio State quarterback to win three post-season games, and, to accomplish that feat in his first three starts on the stage he was on, well words – amazing, outstanding, crazy, ridiculous unreal, holy cow and wow! – simply don’t reflect the magnitude of the effort … Jones is a true hero for his efforts, and for more reasons than quarterbacking Ohio State to its eighth national championship: three days after the Oregon win he told a live national television audience in a high school packed with impressionable teenagers that he was returning to Ohio State for the 2015 season because “…one of the most important things for me is to graduate” … Jones, who has been named an OSU Scholar-Athlete, will continue working toward his degree in African-American studies this year while vying with his talented teammates to be Ohio State’s starting quarterback.
+Ohio State Overview: Cardale Jones took all the reps as the team's No. 1 quarterback during the 2015 spring drills as he was the only one of the Big 3 -- Braxton Miller and J.T.
+Barrett are the other two -- who was healthy enough to do so ... freshman Stephen Collier was his backup ...
+Jones' spring plan, according to coach Urban Meyer, was to "get a million reps" and to continue to improve because "with reps, he became a very functional player for us" ...
+Meyer also referred to Jones as being "still raw" and "almost an older rookie" so the spring was his to learn and grow from ... it will take quite an effort, though, for anyone to top what Jones did in his first three starts as a collegiate quarterback, leading the Buckeyes to a Big Ten championship game win over No. 13 Wisconsin, a Sugar Bowl win over No. 1-ranked Alabama in the College Football Playoff semifinals, and a CFB Playoff national championship game win over No. 2 Oregon ...
+Jones is the first Ohio State quarterback to win three post-season games, and to accomplish that feat in his first three starts on the stage he was on, well words simply don't reflect the magnitude of the effort ... he was nominated for an ESPY in the "breakout" player category for his efforts ...
+Jones is a true hero for his efforts, and for more reasons than quarterbacking Ohio State to its eighth national championship: three days after the Oregon win he told a live national television audience in a high school packed with impressionable teenagers that he was returning to Ohio State for the 2015 season because "...one of the most important things for me is to graduate" ...
+Jones, who has been named an OSU Scholar-Athlete, will continue working toward his degree in African-American studies this year while vying with his talented teammates to be Ohio State's starting quarterback.

 2012 Season: Jones red-shirted the season after enrolling in school in January, 2012.

-More on Cardale: Jones signed his national letter of intent in February 2011, but attended Fork Union Military Academy for one semester that fall and roomed with 2012 Ohio State recruit Michael Thomas … Jones was rated by Rivals.com as the No. 12 prep school player in the country in 2011 … he led perennial northeast Ohio high school power Cleveland Glenville to a 24-3 record as a starting quarterback … passed for 1,689 yards and 22 touchdowns as a senior in 2011 for coach Ted Ginn and was named third-team Division I all-state by the Associated Press … threw for 2,168 yards and 18 touchdowns as a junior in 2009, and he also had 14 career rushing touchdowns … was the MVP of the 2010 Offense-Defense Bowl, and he also played in the Big 33 Game … also a basketball letterman at Glenville … attended high school at the Ginn Academy … is the son of Florence Jones … has a daughter, Chloe.
+More on Cardale: Jones signed his national letter of intent in February 2011 and enrolled for the start of winter quarter classes in January 2012 ... he was rated by Rivals.com as the No. 12 prep school player in the country in 2011 ... he led perennial northeast Ohio high school power Cleveland Glenville to a 24-3 record as a starting quarterback ... passed for 1,689 yards and 22 touchdowns as a senior in 2011 for coach Ted Ginn and was named third-team Division I all-state by the Associated Press ... threw for 2,168 yards and 18 touchdowns as a junior in 2009, and he also had 14 career rushing touchdowns ... was the MVP of the 2010 Offense-Defense Bowl, and he also played in the Big 33 Game ... also a basketball letterman at Glenville ... attended high school at the Ginn Academy ... is the son of Florence Jones ... he is the youngest of six siblings with older brothers Matthew, Javon and Devonte, and older sisters Sheena and Naomi ... has a daughter, Chloe.